-Standards, policies and organizational boundary used for preparing information standard, policy or organizational boundary that must be used for the preparation of content under the CCRF, the statement required by paragraph 2.22 shall include a statement of conformance with those specifications.
-Where no standard, policy or organizational boundary is specified, or where regulatory requirements take precedence over and are used for conformance with the CCRF requirements, disclosures should clearly state the regulatory requirement(s) used for preparing information.
-Where any changes in standards, policies or organizational boundary have been made, the reason for and effect of the changes should be explained as part of the
+Standards, policies and organizational boundary used for preparing information for conformance with the CCRF requirements, disclosures should clearly state the regulatory requirement(s) used for preparing information.
+Where any changes in standards, policies or organizational boundary have been made, the reason for and effect of the changes should be explained as part of the requirement to provide a comparative analysis in paragraph 2.39.